“When a man is tired of London, he is tired of life, for there is in London all that life can afford.” - 17th century English diarist Samuel Johnson

 My building, viewed from Trinity Square Gardens.

-Also nearby the flat (meaning a 15 minute walk or less) is St Paul's Cathedral, Shad Thames (riverwalk area immediately across Tower Bridge characterized by cobblestone streets, former warehouses now beautifully converted into upscale apartment buildings and business, and more restaurants, pubs and shops of all kinds), Southwark Cathedral (where William Shakespeare worshipped), the Borough Market, Sir Francis Drake's ship the Golden Hinde (in which he circumnavigated the globe from 1577-1580), the HMS Belfast (a World War II Royal Navy Cruiser that is now a museum and sits right across the river from the flat!), "The Clink" (a several hundred year old prison from which, it is claimed the term "the clink", used to refer to prisons in general, was taken), the Tate Modern Museum and Shakespeare's Globe Theatre.
+Also nearby the flat (meaning a 20 minute walk or less depending upon the destination) is St Paul's Cathedral, Shad Thames (riverwalk area immediately across Tower Bridge characterized by cobblestone streets, former warehouses now beautifully converted into upscale apartment buildings and business, and more restaurants, pubs and shops of all kinds), Southwark Cathedral (where William Shakespeare worshipped), the Borough Market, Sir Francis Drake's ship the Golden Hinde (in which he circumnavigated the globe from 1577-1580), the HMS Belfast (a World War II Royal Navy Cruiser that is now a museum and sits right across the river from the flat!), "The Clink" (a several hundred year old prison from which, it is claimed the term "the clink", used to refer to prisons in general, was taken), the Tate Modern Museum and Shakespeare's Globe Theatre.

 Shakespeare's Globe Theatre is a pleasant walk across the Thames River via either the Blackfriar's or Millenium Bridge near Vinopolis, a wine museum with a lovely restaurant with wine tasting.
 (The theatre and restaurant are ideal for a unique dinner and show experience as part of a memorable and romantic evening.)